Benefits of dark chocolate… Yes, the legends are true: They do exist!

 You’re not going to find this percentage mixed in with the Skittles and Gummy Bears, and it does taste a bit different than the sugar-laden milk chocolate you’re probably used to, but most convenience and grocery stores do have a few high percentage options to at least take them for a test taste.

 Don’t worry: Just like with wine, it’s an acquired taste for some, and your palette will adjust.
 I remember the first time I tried 65 percent, and I had to spit it out.
-I’ve since worked my way up the cocoa tree to being able to thoroughly enjoy 80-85% (I’m working on the 99, but that’s the extreme!).
+I’ve since worked my way up the cocoa tree to being able to enjoy 80-85% thoroughly (I’m working on the 99, but that’s the extreme!).

 The higher the percentage of cacao, the more benefits and better nutritional value the chocolate contains.

 For example, an average 65% dark chocolate serving would look something like this (these are estimates, as actual numbers will vary, depending on brand, size, etc.): Total Fat 15 g, Sat.
 Fat 9 g, Sugars 16g, Protein 3g.